If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 Wegovy® (semaglutide)

-Originally approved for: Chronic weight management aid for adults with obesity or overweight with weight-related comorbidities, such as high blood pressure or Type 2 diabetes.
+Originally approved for: Chronic weight management for adults with obesity or overweight with weight-related comorbidities.

-How it works: Mimics the effects of a natural gut hormone called GLP-1, which plays a role in regulating appetite, digestion, and blood sugar.
+How it works: Mimics the effects of GLP-1, which helps regulate appetite, digestion, and blood sugar.

 Weight loss benefit: Average weight loss around 10% in clinical studies[4].

-Risks: Side effects can include but are not limited to nausea, vomiting, diarrhea, constipation, and abdominal pain.
+Risks: Side effects can include nausea, vomiting, diarrhea, constipation, and abdominal pain.

 Rybelsus® (oral semaglutide)

-How it works: Oral form of semaglutide that mimics GLP-1 to regulate blood sugar and reduce appetite, making you feel fuller after you eat.
+How it works: Oral semaglutide that mimics GLP-1 to regulate blood sugar and reduce appetite.

 Typical use: Daily oral tablet taken in the morning on an empty stomach.